-In the current year the Hospital amended its defined benefit pension scheme with the effect that certain pension increases were ceased, and the normal retirement age has now increased and mandatory commutation was introduced.
+In 2013 the Hospital amended its defined benefit pension scheme with the effect that certain pension increases were ceased, the normal retirement age was increased and mandatory commutation was introduced.
 This had the effect of reducing the liabilities of the scheme and resulted in a negative past service cost of €56.4 million.
 The Scheme also bought soverign annuities to settle certain liabilities of the scheme at a net loss of €3.6 million.
-Both of the above adjustments are required to be accounted for within the income and expenditure account and have been disclosed as exceptional items, given their once-off nature.
+Both of the above adjustments were required to be accounted for within the income and expenditure account for the year ended 31 December 2013 and were disclosed as exceptional items, given their once-off nature.